AlaaSh004/data-_analysis-_dashboard/README.md

 #  Bank Marketing Campaign Analysis

 ##  Project Overview
-This project focuses on analyzing a bank's marketing campaign data to understand customer behavior and identify the key factors that lead to successful term deposit subscriptions.
+This project presents a complete data analysis workflow on a bank marketing dataset.
+It includes data cleaning, preprocessing, exploratory data analysis (EDA), and interactive dashboard development to uncover key factors influencing term deposit subscription.
+The goal is to extract actionable business insights and support data-driven marketing strategies.

 ---